1915 Newfoundland prohibition referendum

-A referendum on the introduction of prohibition was held in Newfoundland on 4 November 1915.
+A referendum on the introduction of prohibition was held in the Dominion of Newfoundland on 4 November 1915.
 It would prohibit unauthorised people from possessing or consuming any drinks with an alcohol content of more than 2%.

 The rules required that at least 40% of registered voters vote in favour of the proposal for it to pass.
 With 24,956 voting in favour, the quorum of 24,581 was narrowly passed, and prohibition was introduced on 1 January 1917.
 It remained in force until 1924, when a quota system for purchasing alcoholic drinks was introduced.
 That was scrapped on 31 March 1966.